gpstar81/GPStar-proton-pack/GPSTAR_AUDIO_PCB.md

 ## <img src='images/gpstar_logo.png' width=50 align="left"/>GPStar Audio - Connection Details

 GPStar Audio is a polyphonic audio player capable of playing and mixing together multiple audio tracks at the same time to create a smooth, rich and fluid audio experience.
-Support for GPStar Audio was introduced in GPStar Proton Pack and Neutrona Wand firmware versions V5.0.0
+Support for GPStar Audio was introduced in GPStar Proton Pack and Neutrona Wand firmware versions V5.0.0 and later.
+Additional information regarding firmware, speakers, amplifiers, and installation may be found on the [SOUND guide](SOUND.md).

 ![](images/GPStarAudioPCB.png)